-- Each laboratory must determine the appropriate dilution factors for the samples to be measured to ensure that the samples are within the dynamic range of the standard curve. - High levels of interfering proteins may cause variations within sample results; therefore, it is imperative to select the appropriate sample preparation procedure to obtain optimal results. - Reagents of different lot numbers should not be mixed. - Recheck the reagent labels when loading the plate to ensure that everything is added correctly. - Manual washing may cause high duplicate coefficient variations.
-To reduce this factor, liquid from the plate should be removed by inverting and blotting the plate on an absorbent material. - If the room temperature is not within the suggested range (20-23°C), variations in results may occur. - The same reservoir for the reagents may be reused if the reservoir is washed well with distilled water before each use. - Each time a new tip is used, make sure the tip is secure and free of air bubbles.
+- Reagents of different lot numbers should not be mixed. - Recheck the reagent labels when loading the plate to ensure that everything is added correctly. - Unused microplate strips should be placed back in the foil pouch with a desiccant and stored at 4°C. Do not allow moisture to enter the wells. - When handling the plate, avoid touching the bottom. - Manual washing may cause high duplicate coefficient variations.
+To reduce this factor, liquid from the plate should be removed by inverting and blotting the plate on an absorbent material. - If the room temperature is not within the suggested range (20-23°C), variations in results may occur. - The same reservoir for the reagents may be reused if the reservoir is washed well with distilled water before each use. - Each laboratory must determine the appropriate dilution factors for the samples to be measured to ensure that the samples are within the dynamic range of the standard curve. - High levels of interfering proteins may cause variations within sample results; therefore, it is imperative to select the appropriate sample preparation procedure to obtain optimal results. - Each time a new tip is used, make sure the tip is secure and free of air bubbles.
 For better intra-assay variation, aspirate and expel a reagent or sample back into the container a few times prior to loading. - Avoid submerging the whole tip into reagents because droplets can accumulate at the end of the tip causing an excess of reagent to be loaded into the well.
-This can lead to poor results. - For optimal results, an orbital plate shaker capable of 300-400 rpm is recommended for all incubations. - Modification of the existing protocol (i.e. standard dilutions, pipetting technique, washing technique, incubation time or temperature, storage conditions, and kit expiration) may affect the sensitivity and specificity of the test. - Fluorometric units are typically defined as relative fluorescene units (RFU) because the integrated signal is dependent on instrument settings.
+This can lead to poor results. - For optimal results, an orbital plate shaker capable of 300-400 rpm is recommended for all incubations - Modification of the existing protocol (i.e. standard dilutions, pipetting or washing technique, incubation time or temperature, storage conditions, and kit expiration) may affect the sensitivity and specificity of the test. - Fluorometric units are typically defined as relative fluorescence units (RFU) because the integrated signal is dependent on instrument settings.
 Consult the fluorometer's user manual for specific instrument capabilities and settings.